Real People Stories – Samantha

 My Impressions:

-I have taken this test countless times: when I had complaints about one organ or another, pain, when I needed to undergo a medical examination, when I was about to have an operation.
+I have taken this exam countless times: when I had complaints about one organ or another, pain, when I needed to undergo a medical examination, when I was about to have an operation.

 The procedure itself is short.